safa-gif/FeedbackRepo/feedback/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-# the files in our react app
+###  the files and folders  in our react app

-package.json : includes all of our dependencies react, react-dom,react-scripts, web-vitals...
+- package.json : includes all of our dependencies react, react-dom,react-scripts, web-vitals...

+- git ignore : is a git repository that specifies files for got not to track.
+Blank lines are ignored.
+Lines begining with # are ignored.
+Any files that matches the pattern will not be tracked by git.

 We also have two folders:
 - public: this folder contains all of our static files.